Welcome to Highcroft Surgery

 Same Day Clinic

-On Monday 12th June, we started a Same Day Clinic on Mondays, Tuesdays and Fridays between 08:00-10:30hrs for urgent non-life-threatening problems that need treatment on the same day.
+Following a review of our appointment system, on Monday 12th June we started a Same Day Clinic on Mondays, Tuesdays and Fridays between 08:00-10:30hrs for urgent non-life-threatening problems that need treatment on the same day.
+We hope this system will allow us to meet patient needs.
 Appointments are not needed for this clinic, just walk in where the clinic will provide you with sit and wait access to assessment, advice and treatment of an urgent health problem.

 On arrival at the surgery, patients are asked to kindly present to the reception desk where you will provide the receptionist with your name, date of birth and address as well as a brief history of your presenting urgent problem.
 This information is needed in order for the clinical team to decide who will need clinical priority.
 If you wish for your information to remain private, there is a private side room you can go into.
 Please note there may be a queue of patients waiting to check-in so; your patience is greatly appreciated.